daskon/hotel-booking-app/README.md

 `npm install`
 `npm start`

-##App features
+#App features
-#User can filter hotels according to the provided date range
-#User can reserved the rooms and check availability of rooms
+-User can filter hotels according to the provided date range -User can reserved the rooms and check availability of rooms